 As stewards of this special and protected area, the environment is top of mind when considering any development of infrastructure.
-Here are a few examples of our commitment to best practises environmentally.
+Here are a few examples of our commitment to best practices environmentally:

-- We employ the technique of “glading” (selective tree removal) as opposed to run cutting as demonstrated on the Chalet Slope & on Eagle’s East.
-For our environmental stewardship in that enterprise, Marmot Basin was awarded the Jasper National Park Stewardship Award in 2004.
+- We employ the technique of “glading” (selective tree removal) as opposed to run cutting as demonstrated on the Chalet Slope and on Eagle’s East.
+For our environmental stewardship in that enterprise, Marmot Basin was awarded the Jasper National Park Stewardship Award in 2004

 - Run cutting off of the Eagle Ridge Chair is designed to make use of large natural openings in the forest to reduce tree removal

 - Laser instruments are used for survey work – reduces cutting of trees

 - Marmot Basin is the first and only National Park ski area to have undergone the CEAA process (for the development of the Eagle Ridge quad chair & serviced area)